xywangbuaa/xywang.github.io/_pages/about.md

 News
 -----------
-`Jul./21/2022` Our paper "HyperAttack" has been accepted by DAC 2023!
+`Jul./21/2022` Our paper "HyperNode" has been accepted by ICCAD 2023!

 `Jul./18/2022` Our paper "ERA-BS" has been accepted by TC 2023!